dumux/dumux/examples/shallowwaterfriction/doc/swe_intro.md

 The shallow water flow setup, including the bottom friction, is implemented in the files `properties.hh`, `problem.hh` and `spatialparams.hh`.
-In the first of these files, a new type tag is declared for this problem.
+In the first of these files, a new `TypeTag` is declared for this problem.
 This allows the specialization of DuMu<sup>x</sup> `properties` for this type tag, which can be used to customize compile-time settings for the simulation.
 Two exemplary `properties`, that are mandatory to be specialized, are `Problem` and `SpatialParams`.
 With the first, one sets the